erangaeb/backstage-apis/README.md

 ### 1.4. ops
-Defines terraform cluster setups. `build cluster`(which runs argocd) and `capi-management cluster`(which runs with Cluster-API and CAPO) deployed via terraform.
-Theset two clusters are running on `gcp`.
-Following are the main changes we have done in the ops repo when deploying a new cluster(e.g hawk-2 in `sth` datacenter).
-These changes need to manually apply(e.g `terraform apply`) and create server groups.
+Defines `terraform` cluster setups. `build cluster`(which runs argocd) and `capi-management cluster`(which runs with Cluster-API and CAPO) deployed via terraform.
+These two clusters are running on `gcp`.
+Following are the main changes we have done in the `ops` repo when deploying a new cluster(e.g hawk-2 in `sth` datacenter).
+These changes need to manually apply(e.g via `terraform apply`) and create server groups.
 When applying the changes, it will generate two server groups(`control-plane` and `worker-plane`).
 Need to find these two `serverGroupIDs` from Nordlo sth dashboard and add them in the `capi-clusters` repo as discussed in the section 1.1.
-1. `umbrellas/nordlo-sth-openstack/main.tf`(Since hawk-2 cluster has been deploying in `sth` dc, so the configurations defined in the `Nordlo-sth-openstack` directory.
-In here we added server group configurations related to hawk-2 cluster with `anti-affinity` rules)
+1. `umbrellas/nordlo-sth-openstack/main.tf`(terraform configuration ofr hawk-2 cluster.
+The hawk-2 cluster is deploying in `sth` dc, so the configurations defined in the `Nordlo-sth-openstack` directory.
+In here we added server group configurations related to hawk-2 cluster with `anti-affinity` rules.)
 ```
 module "openstack-cluster-hawk-2" {
   source = "../../modules/openstack-cluster"